SysKitTeam/docs-sense/security/unauthorized-actions.md

 # Unauthorized Actions

-When the user tries to perform the actions that require **Administrator** application role, SysKit Sense will show dialog warning user that it does not have appropriate permissions.
+When the user tries to perform the actions that require **Administrator** application role, SysKit Sense will show a dialog warning user that they do not have appropriate permissions.
 Learn more about Application Roles in SysKit Sense [here](./application-roles.md).

 ## Steps to fix the Unauthorized Actions dialog
 Users have to use the Azure Portal to assign the Application Roles.
 The steps to assign the Application Roles are: